-For the most part, conventional loans require a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+In general, conventional mortgages require a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-For these ratios, the first number is the percentage of your gross monthly income that can go toward housing costs.
-This ratio is figured on your total payment, including homeowners' insurance, HOA dues, PMI - everything.
+The first number is the percentage of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, Private Mortgage Insurance - everything.

-The second number is the maximum percentage of your gross monthly income that should be spent on housing expenses and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, auto payments, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt.
+Recurring debt includes auto/boat loans, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these ratios are only guidelines.
-We will be thrilled to help you pre-qualify to help you figure out how much you can afford.
+Don't forget these are only guidelines.
+We'd be happy to help you pre-qualify to help you figure out how much you can afford.

 First Southeast Mortgage Corporation can answer questions about these ratios and many others.
 Call us at 954.920.9799.